 Please refer to the Examination Conventions for your course.
-If you are late in handing work in or believe you will not meet a deadline (as a result of illness or an accident, for example), you should consult your college senior tutor as a matter of urgency.
-Do not contact the Course Convenor, who is not in a position to help with this issue: it has to be handled via your college.
+If you are late in handing work in or believe you will not meet a deadline, you should consult your college senior tutor as a matter of urgency.

 4.9 Research integrity